 Another book that is excellent is To Quell the Terror: The Mystery of the Vocation of the Sixteen Carmelites of Compiegne Guillotined July 17, 1794 (Amazon), Bush - the real story of the Song at the Scaffold and covers the principles of the Revolution.
 It showed the origin of some of the same phrases that new catechisms use: supreme being, et al. Very helpful!

 To Quell the Terror is at a higher reading level, yet well worth the effort especially for you the teacher to understand the French Terror on an academic yet genuinely "real life" way.

 I used many of Our Lady of Victory School's books for their literature program in our history courses.
 Either add these for your voracious readers or combine history and literature to lighten the load for reluctant readers.

-I love what I've read of The Cure D'Ars: St. Jean-Marie-Baptiste Vianney (Amazon), by Trochu.
+The book The Cure D'Ars: St. Jean-Marie-Baptiste Vianney (Amazon), by Trochu.
 It answers many education problems.
-Excellent book for parents, priests, and aspiring priests, 12th grade and above.
+It is an excellent book for parents, priests, and aspiring priests, 12th grade and above.

 Not high school, yet I think you'll like St. Bernard of Clairvaux: Oracle of the Twelfth Century, Abbe Ratisbonne.
 I'd often wondered some of the philosophy questions and Crusade questions that this book answers.